This is an alphabetical listing. To find music for your instrument, voice, or ensemble, click <MUSIC BY INSTRUMENT>

 Up to the light

 Baroque ensemble + vibraphone and chimes—flute, violin, viola da gamba, cello, harpsichord, vibraphone, orchestral bells.
 2017.
 1 mvt., 31 min.
-For the baroque/modern ensemble Mélomanie.
+For the baroque/modern ensemble Mélomanie with percussionist Christopher Hanning.
+Title work on the CD Up to the Light.

 WIND TUNNELS